Also known as

 Calla Lily, African Lily, Altar Lily, Egyptian Lily, Lily Of The Nile, Richardia, Trumpet Lily, White Arum Lily, Common Calla, Lily-Of-The-Nile, Pig-Lily, White or Common Arum Lily

-Zantedeschia aethiopica is a common garden plant that is believed to be a symbol of purity.
-Commonly known by the name Arum Lily, the striking flower is creamy-white in colour, cup-shaped with tiny yellow flowers on the spadix that rises like a column out of the cup.
-Prefers wet, marsh-like soil conditions.
+Zantedeschia aethiopica is also known by the names Arum Lily and Calla Lily, amongst others.
+It is a semi-evergreen perennial from the Araceae family.
+Arum Lilies are a common garden plant that is believed to be a symbol of purity.
+The striking flower is creamy-white in colour, cup-shaped with tiny yellow flowers on the spadix that rises like a column out of the cup.
+It prefers moist to wet soil conditions, grow in full sun or partial shade.
 Traditionally used as a medicine to treat headaches when boiled.
 If eaten raw, it can cause swelling of the throat.

 The fruit is ripe when yellow/orange and soft (for propagation).